Answers to Common Questions from Retired Members

 - When coverage is involuntarily terminated by a former plan.

-- During the Benefit Choice Period, if you have never been enrolled in TRIP.
+- During the Benefit Choice Period.

 You may enroll dependents when you enroll in the program, the dependent turns 65, a change in family status occurs, or coverage is terminated by a former plan.